bjh-dev/bjh/README.md

 This is a website built with [Gatsby](https://www.gatsbyjs.com/) and [Sanity](https://www.sanity.io/), using [TypeScript](https://www.typescriptlang.org/) wherever possible.

-Some of the things this project will be using or plans to use are:
+Some of the things this project uses or plans to use are:

-Planned
+**Planned:**

 - 🐶 Husky (project wide) — Use git hooks with ease
 - 📄 Commitizen (project wide) - Conventional commit messages CLI